cloud-elements/devportal/_includes/netsuite/index.md

 ## Authenticating with Cloud Elements

 To authenticate with Cloud Elements, you need to know your Organization Secret and User Secret.
-When making some calls, you also need to know the Element Token.
+When making some calls, you also need to know the Element Instance Token.

 When you create an account with us, we assign you an Organization Secret and a User Secret.
 An Organization is a customer of Cloud Elements (`/organizations`).
 The User and Organization secrets represent your account with Cloud Elements.